claudiamohh/claudiamohh.github.io/_posts/2022-08-30-Table-Extraction-using-TableNet-Model-with-Pytorch-Lightning.md

  Examples of dataset:
  ![Screenshot 2022-09-28 005120](https://user-images.githubusercontent.com/107597583/192587968-0a756041-40f2-46de-be96-4ef0390f90f0.png)

   If a table/column exists, it will be covered with a white area in the table_mask/column_mask.
-Thus, the pixels in the white area will be labeled '255' (table/column exists) while the pixels in the black area will be labeled '0' (no table/column).
+Hence, the pixels in the white area will be labeled '255' (table/column exists) while the pixels in the black area will be labeled '0' (no table/column).

  To have a better understanding of the Marmot dataset, an exploratory data analysis (EDA) of the dataset was created.
- The [EDA notebook](https://github.com/claudiamohh/lightning-tablenet/blob/main/notebooks/Marmot_EDA.ipynb) was essential as it allowed me to understand each and every detail of the dataset.
+ The [EDA notebook](https://github.com/claudiamohh/lightning-tablenet/blob/main/notebooks/Marmot_EDA.ipynb) was essential as it allowed me to understand more details of the dataset.

  There were several errors in the dataset:
-  1. 509 different images in the dataset whereas there are 510 column and table masks files
+  1. 509 different images in the dataset whereas there are 510 column mask files and 510 table masks files
   2. table_mask displays more than one table when the image has only one table, shown below

   ![image](https://user-images.githubusercontent.com/107597583/192589249-1ce53acd-7abc-4414-a5cc-bfefaafa2f3e.png)